 WebMD: Have you talked to anyone who has had the illness or had a family member who has had it and what that has been like?

 SCMP: No, we have not been able to speak to patients since all those who have been confirmed infected were quarantined.
 However, we have spoken to relatives of patients and doctors treating them.
-One 29-year-old Wuhan resident said that doctors took a week to diagnose his grandmother with the virus, even though a CAT scan showed that she had common symptoms of the type of pneumonia it causes.
+One 29-year-old Wuhan resident said that doctors took a week to diagnose their grandmother with the virus, even though a CAT scan showed that they had common symptoms of the type of pneumonia it causes.